On regions of mixed unitarity for semigroups of unital quantum channels: Introduction

 A famous theorem of Watrous \cite{Wat09}, says that there is a ball of positive radius around $\delta _d$ such that all unital channels in it are mixed unitary.
 As a consequence, any sequence of unital channels converging to the completely depolarizing channel eventually consists of only mixed unitary channels.
 This was taken note of in the context of powers of primitive unital channels in Section 4 of \cite{HRS20}.
 They define {\em mixed unitary time (or index)\/} of a unital quantum channel as a threshold $k$ such that all subsequent powers beyond which are mixed unitary.
 Moreover they show that such a threshold exists for primitive unital channels and obtain an upper bound for it.

 In a more recent work, Kribs et al., \cite{KJRM23} extend this idea very significantly.
-Note that the completely depolarizing channel can be viewed as the unique conditional expectation map from $\M{d}$ to the $C^*$-algebra $\mathbb{C}I_d$ of scalars.
+Note that the completely depolarizing channel can be viewed as the unique trace-preserving conditional expectation map from $\M{d}$ to the $C^*$-algebra $\mathbb{C}I_d$ of scalars.
 Fix a unital $C^*$-subalgebra $\mcl{A}$ of $\M{d}$ and let $\mbf{E}_{\mcl{A}}$ be the unique trace-preserving conditional expectation to it.
 It is a unital quantum channel.
 In \cite{KJRM23} it is observed that unital quantum channels sufficiently close to $\mbf{E}_{\mcl{A}}$ and fixing elements of $\mcl{A}$ are mixed unitary.
-Armed with this result they show that if $\Phi $ is a unital quantum channel on $\M{d}$, then there exists some $k\in \mathbb{N}$ such that $\Phi ^k$ is mixed unitary \cite[Theorem 22]{KJRM23}.
+Armed with this result, they show that if $\Phi $ is a unital quantum channel on $\M{d}$, then there exists some $k\in \mathbb{N}$ such that $\Phi ^k$ is mixed unitary \cite[Theorem 22]{KJRM23}.
 However, $\Phi^k $ fixes elements of an algebra $\mcl{A}$, does not imply that $\Phi ^{k+1}$ does the same.
 For this reason, they couldn't show that $\{\Phi ^n\}_{n\geq 0}$ has finite mixed unitary time.
-We overcome this difficulty in Theorem \ref{thm-even-mu-discrete}, by making use of the notion of conditional automorphism on the peripheral eigenspace of $\Phi$.
+We overcome this difficulty in Theorem \ref{thm-even-mu-discrete}.
+In \cite{HaaMu11}, Haagerup and Musat showed that in general tensor powers of unital quantum channels can maintain a positive distance from the set of mixed unitary channels.
+This settled the asymptotic quantum Birkhoff conjecture in the negative.
+In striking difference to this, here we see that ordinary powers of unital quantum channels become mixed unitary in finite time!
 This raises the natural question as to for fixed $d$, whether there exists a bound $N_d$ such that mixed unitary indices of all unital quantum channels on $\M{d}$ are bounded by $N_d$.
 We answer this question in the negative in Theorem \ref{thm-No-univ-MUindex}.
-We get it as a consequence of our analysis of continuous ( one parameter) semigroups of unital quantum channels.
+We get it as a consequence of our analysis of continuous (one parameter) semigroups of unital quantum channels.